How to Grill Steak to Perfection

 1 of 10

-Grilling pro Elizabeth Karmel taught festival goers how to grill the perfect steak.
+Grilling pro Elizabeth Karmel teaches how to grill the perfect steak.
 Click to the following slides to learn her fail-proof method.
 "Once you taste this and see how easy it is, you'll never order steak in a restaurant again," Elizabeth says.
 "I never do!"

 2 of 10